microsoft/PSDocs/docs/walkthroughs/arm-template.md

 }
 ```

-Next we need to output our parameters into a table with metadata descriptions.
+Next we need to output the template parameters into a table with metadata descriptions.
 To format our parameters in a table we use the `Table` keyword.

 ```powershell
 document 'arm-template' {